jrderuiter/snakemake-pdx-exome/README.md

 QC statistics are generated using fastqc and samtools stats, and are summarized using multiqc.

+**Note that this workflow is still under active development.**

 ## Usage

 ### Step 1: Install workflow

 If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/pdx-exome/releases).
-If you intend to modify and further develop this workflow, fork this reposity.
+If you intend to modify and further develop this workflow, fork this repository.
 Please consider providing any generally applicable modifications via a pull request.

 In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.

 ### Step 3: Execute workflow